 TED Talks are from the annual TED conference and the many smaller TEDx conferences around the world.
 The events are about sharing “ideas worth spreading,” from work fulfillment and mind-blowing technology, to solving world hunger and creating better schools.
 Anything you can think of, and plenty you would have never thought of.

-Yes, TED conferences could stand to include far more diversity among their speakers.
+Yes, TED conferences could stand to include far more diversity among their speakers (which is slowly getting better over time).
 At the same time, the breadth of topics and the creativity of solving global problems is a far cry from what any mainstream conference offers.

-And now, here are the ones you’ve got to see.
-I think you’ll feel inspired and maybe you’ll even insist others go watch.
+And now, here are the ones I think will inspire you and spark fresh ideas.
 These lessons are all relevant to your work success, and actually, relevant to a fulfilling life as a whole.

-I realize it would take a while to watch them all, but I hope you’ll bookmark this page for when you’re hungry for inspiration.
-Or subscribe to the TED podcast and grab these to watch for whenever it works.
+I realize it would take a while to watch them all, but I hope you’ll bookmark this page for when you’re hungry for another bit of inspiration.

 These are in no particular order.